rapmd73/JackrabbitRelay/Extras/Equilibrium/README.md

 # Equilibrium

-The byproduct of the Jackrabbit Savings Account and a grid bot....
-(This needs work)
+The byproduct of the Jackrabbit Savings Account and a grid bot...

+That is the simple explanation.
+The proper one is far more complicated.

+Equilibrium is a "grid tracking" algorithm that works very similar to the Jackrabbit Savings Account module, with one very distinct difference.

+Equilibrium does not channel lock.
+Its algorithms allow it to buy and sell in ranged markets.
+The more prolonged the ranged market is, the more profitable Equilibrium is.

+**Equilibrium is very different from every other Jackrabbit paradigm**.
+Please be sure to read this entire file first and paper trade before risking real money.

 ## Disclaimer